khaosans/basic-chat/README.md

 If referencing this project, use:

 > "BasicChat: Local AI Assistant."
 2024.
-GitHub, https://github.com/khaosans/basic-chat.
+GitHub. https://github.com/khaosans/basic-chat.

 ---